 Humanities › Issues Provincial Bird Emblems of Canada Official Bird Emblems of the Provinces and Territories of Canada Share Flipboard Email Print Issues Canadian Government The U. S. Government U.S. Foreign Policy U.S. Liberal Politics U.S. Conservative Politics Women's Issues Civil Liberties The Middle East Terrorism Race Relations Immigration Crime & Punishment Animal Rights View More by Susan Munroe Susan Munroe, a public affairs and communications professional, has lived and worked in Canada for more than 30 years.
 Updated July 08, 2017 Each of the provinces and territories of Canada has an official bird emblem.
 There is no national bird of Canada.
 The Official Bird Emblems of Canada Alberta Provincial Bird Great Horned Owl BC Provincial Bird Steller's Jay Manitoba Provincial Bird Great Gray Owl New Brunswick Provincial Bird Black-Capped Chickadee Newfoundland Provincial Bird Atlantic Puffin NWT Official Bird Gyrfalcon Nova Scotia Provincial Bird Osprey Nunavut Official Bird Rock Ptarmigan Ontario Provincial Bird Common Loon PEI Provincial Bird Blue Jay Quebec Provincial Bird Snowy Owl Saskatchewan Provincial Bird Sharp-tailed Grouse Yukon Official Bird Raven Great Horned Owl On May 3, 1977 Alberta adopted the Great Horned owl as it's Bird Emblem.
 It was the popular winner in a vote amongst Alberta's school children.
 This species of owl is native to North America and live in Alberta year round.
 It was meant to symbolize a growing concern for threatened wildlife.
 Steller's Jay The lively Steller's Jay was once voted most popular bird by the people of British Columbia.
 The locals like the bird so much that on December 17, 1987, it was made the provincial bird.
 While these birds are considered pretty to look at their bird call has been described as harsh.
 Great Gray Owl Manitoba is one of three provinces to choose an owl for its provincial bird.
 The great gray owl is a native of Canada but is often seen in the Manitoba region.
 It's known for its large head and fluffy feathers.
 The wing span of this bird can reach an impressive four feet.
 Black-Capped Chickadee Following a contest by the Federation of Naturalists in 1983, the black-capped chickadee was chosen as New Brunswick's provincial bird.
 It's one of the smallest provincial birds and, compared to others like the Gyrfalcon, is rather tame.
 Atlantic Puffin Newfoundland's adorable provincial bird is the Atlantic Puffin.
 It was a good choice seeing as almost 95% of North American Puffins breed along the Newfoundland coast.
 This is the only breed of puffin native to the Atlantic Ocean.
 Gyrfalcon In 1990 the Northwest Territories chose a bird as rugged as their terrain to represent them.
 The Gyrfalcon is the largest falcon breed on earth.
 These fast birds come in a variety of colors including white, gray, brown and black.
 Osprey Nova Scotia also chose a raptor for its provincial bird.
 After the peregrine falcon, the Osprey is one of the most widely found raptor species.
 This bird of prey has powerful reversible outer toes, that it uses to catch fish and small animals with.
 Rock Ptarmigan For its provincial bird, Nunavut picked a common game bird known as the Rock Ptarmigan.
 This quail-like bird is sometimes referred to as a "snow chicken".
 These birds are popular in Canada and Japan.
 Common Loon Despite its somewhat silly name, the Common Loon is the largest in the loon family.
 The provincial bird of Ontario belongs to a breed of bird known as divers.
 This is because they can be seen diving into the water attempting to catch fish.
 Blue Jay The popular North American bird known as the Blue Jay is the provincial bird of Prince Edward Islands.
 It was chosen by popular vote in 1977.
 The bird is probably most widely known for its stunning blue color.
 Snowy Owl Surviving on a steady diet of lemmings the Snowy Owl is the provincial bird of Quebec.
 This beautiful white owl can be seen hunting during the night and day.
 It was chosen as the provincial bird in 1987.
 Sharp-Tailed Grouse In 1945 the people of Saskatchewan chose the sharp-tailed grouse as it's provincial bird.
 This popular game bird is also called the Prarie Chicken.
 Raven In 1985 the Yukon choose the Common Raven as it's provincial bird.
 These highly intelligent birds can be found all over the Yukon territory.
 The Common Raven is the largest member of the Crow family.
 This bird is important to the First Nation People of the Yukon and many stories are told about them.
-Continue Reading Official Flower Emblems of the Provinces and Territories of Canada Fascinating Snow Owl Facts Fascinating Great Horned Owl Facts Do You Know the Sales Tax Rate in Your Province?
-Key Facts About Canada's Provinces and Territories Intriguing Owl Facts What Do Canadian Provincial Premiers Do?
-All About Canada's Provincial Legislative Assemblies The Top 8 Melt Your Heart, Most Adorable Birds in the World What Does Age of Majority Mean in Canada?
-Discover the 30 Main Bird Groups That Share Earth With Us All About Puffins, the "Clowns of the Sea" What Are the Canadian Provincial Mottoes?
-Do You Know the Minimum Wage in Your Area?
-Who's Allowed to Vote in Canada's Three Types of Elections?
-Have You Seen All the Animals in This A to Z Picture Gallery?
+Continue Reading Official Flower Emblems of the Provinces and Territories of Canada Fascinating Great Horned Owl Facts The 13 Capital Cities of Canada What Are the Abbreviations for Canada's 13 Provinces and Territories?
+What Do Canadian Provincial Premiers Do?
+Key Facts About Canada's Provinces and Territories Fascinating Snow Owl Facts Do You Know the Sales Tax Rate in Your Province?
+Intriguing Owl Facts How Much Alcohol Are Visitors Actually Allowed to Bring Into Canada?
+When Did Canadian Provinces Join the Confederation?
+All About Canada's Provincial Legislative Assemblies What Does Age of Majority Mean in Canada?
+Big Collection of Blue Jay Bird Facts The Top 8 Melt Your Heart, Most Adorable Birds in the World What Is a Riding in Canadian Elections?